3.4.1. General Compatibility 6.0.0

 This section describes compatibility issues that affect the Connext 6 suite.
 It describes general, wire, and platform compatibility issues between Connext 6 and previous releases.

-Unless noted otherwise, the issues in this section do not apply to RTI Connext DDS Micro.
+Unless noted otherwise, the issues in this section do not apply to RTI Connext Micro.

 Starting in 6.0.0, the default value of

 DDS::DomainParticipantQos::wire_protocol::rtps_auto_id_kind has changed from